joewil08/Cyclistic-Bike-Share-Analysis/README.md

 ## File Overview

 Here’s a quick explanation of the key files in this repository:
-- **`cyclistic-bike-share-analysis.html`**: Download and open in your browser to view my detailed process, code, and analysis for completing the case study!
+- **`cyclistic-bike-share-analysis.html`**: Download and open in your browser to easily view my detailed process, code, and analysis for completing the case study!
 - **`cyclistic-bike-share-analysis.Rmd`**: R Markdown file that was knitted into the above .html file.
 - **`/visualizations/`**: Folder that contains all 11 visualizations used in analysis as .png files.
 - **`/scripts/`**: Folder that contains all the R scripts used for preparing, processing, and analyzing data.